Skip to main content

 \n

 Here's where costs can spiral dramatically.
 Most agents offer multiple shipping lines, each with different pricing structures.
 EMS starts at ¥55 for the first 500g, while dedicated lines like DPEX begin at ¥35 but add ¥12 per additional 100g.
-Your Mulebuy Spreadsheet should categorize shipping methods by cost-efficiency and delivery time.
+Your Allchinabuy Spreadsheet should categorize shipping methods by cost-efficiency and delivery time.

 \n\n